AI Outreach Automation

 Each mailbox provider uses proprietary algorithms that weigh factors differently:

 A campaign that achieves 90% inbox placement on Gmail may only reach 75% on Outlook using the same content and sending practices.
-This article equips you to optimize for all three.
+This article equips you to optimize for all three — and, at the end, to hand the mechanical part of that optimization to an AI agent that runs it through a safety-limited sending layer instead of raw SMTP.

 Gmail Strategy & Algorithm